shoshinobi/PullApp-REX/README.md

 ### Pack graphics

 `packGraphics` on `MainVM` is a data-bound image slot for the pack face texture.
 Swapping it updates the design shown across all pack slots simultaneously.
 The harness **Pack** dropdown pre-loads four colour variants; you can also upload any image via the file picker.
 The selected pack persists across restarts.

+### Sprite image

+`topSpriteImg` on `MainVM` is a data-bound image slot for the sprite overlay shown during the reveal.
+The harness **Sprite** dropdown pre-loads four variants from `img/sprites/` (Blue, Green, Red, Yellow); you can also upload any image via the file picker.
+The selection persists across restarts.

 ### Rip interaction